JustGritt/DofusDB-Treasure-Hunt-Wrapper/README.md

 ## Description
 The DofusDB Treasure Hunt Wrapper is an Electron application designed to assist players of the game Dofus with treasure hunts.
 It provides a user-friendly interface to interact with the DofusDB tool and retrieve treasure hunt clues and solutions.

+This is only a wrapper for the [DofusDB tool](https://dofusdb.fr/fr/tools/treasure-hunt) and does not provide any additional features.

 ## Installation
 1. Clone the repository:
     ```bash